You searched for: “biomass

 This entry is located in the following unit: Index of Scientific and Technological Topics (page 1)

-A general term for renewable energy produced from biomass; such as, wood and wood wastes, agricultural crops and wastes, or municipal and industrial wastes.
+A general term for renewable energy produced from biomass: Biomass energy can be produced by using wood and wood wastes, agricultural crops and refuse, or municipal and industrial debris.

 This entry is located in the following unit: Biomass Elements and Uses + (page 1)

-Any solid, gaseous, or liquid fuel obtained from biomass; this may be in its natural form (wood, peat) or a commercially produced form (ethanol from sugarcane residue, diesel fuel from waste vegetable oils).
+Any solid, gaseous, or liquid fuel obtained from biomass: Biomass fuel may be in its natural form (wood or peat) or from a commercially produced form (ethanol from sugarcane residue or diesel fuel from waste vegetable oils).

 This entry is located in the following unit: Biomass Elements and Uses + (page 1)